samoht/ramen/README.md

   Copy that directory to your live website to put your static website live.

 - `pages/`: the base templates.
-All the templates in that directory will be processed by Ramen and the expanded results will be copied into `site/`.
+All the templates in that directory are processed by Ramen and the expanded results are copied into `site/`.

 - `data/`: the data read by Ramen used to feed the templates in `pages/`.